Magnetic Resonance Imaging (MRI)

 Please arrive to your appointment 20 minutes before the appointment.

-• “Kudos to Dr. Abby Merrin and PT Alexandria Tayo.
+“Kudos to Dr. Abby Merrin and PT Alexandria Tayo.
 They helped me overcome my hip issue and I am now able to walk and run pain free.
 They were personable, kind and compassionate.
-I would recommend OSS to anyone.”
+Dr. Merrin took the time to explain the benefits of each exercise and how It would help diminish my symptoms.
+I would recommend OSS to anyone that needs physical therapy. ”- Jo-Ann L.

-• “This place was referred to me by my doctor after I tore my ACL and I'm very happy with everything.
+“This place was referred to me by my doctor after I tore my ACL and I'm very happy with everything.
 My doctor suggested I try PT before going with surgery.
-I am 6 weeks in and already walking with no issues, doing lunges, squats and other resistance trainin”
+I am 6 weeks in and already walking with no issues, doing lunges, squats and other resistance training. ”- A R.